pkainulainen/spring-mvc-test-examples/junit-5/unit-tests/rest-api-no-object-mapper/README.md

-# Writing Unit Tests for a Spring MVC REST API
+# How to Write MockMvc Tests Without ObjectMapper

-This example application demonstrates how we can write unit tests for a Spring MVC REST API by using JUnit 5 and the Spring MVC Test framework.
+This example demonstrates how you can write unit tests for a Spring MVC REST API by using JUnit 5 and the Spring MVC Test framework.
+Also, this example doesn't use ObjectMapper when it creates the request body that's send to the system under test.

 ## Running Unit Tests With Maven